Bezděz: Sights

 Bezděz is known for the Bezděz Castle.
 The well-preserved ruin of the Gothic castle is one of the most important monuments of the whole region, protected as a national cultural monument.

 The Church of Saint Giles dates from the end of the 13th century at the latest and has a Romanesque core.
-It was baroque rebuilt in 1764–1769, when the tower was added.
+It was rebuilt in the Baroque style in 1764–1769, when the tower was added.
 The interior is equipped with valuable late Baroque and Rococo furniture.